kostiaLelikov1/nvim/README.md

 - **Copilot Integration**: GitHub Copilot for AI-assisted coding with Copilot Chat
 - **Performance Optimizations**: Optimized for speed and responsiveness
 - **Modern UI**: Clean and functional interface with statusline and icons
-- **Git Integration**: Seamless Git workflow with Fugitive and Gitsigns
 - **File Navigation**: Fast file browsing with Telescope and nvim-tree
 - **Keybindings**: Intuitive keybindings with which-key integration